 The third is we need to not only clearly see what others are doing to us, but also clearly see what we are really doing to each other.
 Trans community is too ready and able to eat our own alive.

 Lastly, joining the struggle for justice and ordinary equality means we have to fight for a new mood in our lands — a radicalization of our society.
 Can you really imagine a society that denies food to children in schools and adults in their homes, denies medical care to all, and doesn’t provide adequate Social Security and Medicare for its elders is going to grant justice and ordinary equality to trans people?
-Especially given the rampant poverty in trans community at the intersection of people of color and trans community members, socioeconomic action for all of our society’s poor must be one of our community’s focuses.
+Especially given the rampant poverty in trans community at the intersection of people of color and trans community members, a socioeconomic action for all of our society’s poor must be one of our community’s focuses.

 I do think the new “faggots” are trans.
 If we trans people accept the burdens that go along with that idea, then that will go a long way in changing how we can, and perhaps should, move forward the civil rights of trans people.